home> poets> Daphne Gloag

 Long as memory it seemed, the road:

-it could have gone on forever, knowing nothing
+it could have gone on for ever, knowing nothing

 of the souls it carried.